0xsuk/0xsuk.github.io/content/posts/2022-07-19-how-to-install-ch340-on-ubuntu-22.04.md

 series: []
 images: []
 ---
-Most linux has built in driver for ch340, except for Ubuntu 22.04.
+Most linux have built in driver for ch340, except for Ubuntu 22.04.

 There's a couple of things to do if you want to upload code to arduino clone from Ubuntu 22.04.